- Search The Registry

 When the Populist Party swept into power in Kansas in 1891, sixteen-year-old Lutie Lytle was appointed enrolling assistant clerk for the Kansas Populist-controlled legislature.
 While working in the legislature, contributing articles to the local black newspaper, and working as a compositor in the newspaper's printing plant, Lutie Lytle began to dream of higher goals.
 As she said later, "I read the newspaper exchanges a great deal and became impressed with the knowledge that my own people especially were the victims of legal ignorance.
 I resolved to fathom its depths and penetrate its mysteries and intricacies in hopes of being a benefit to my people."

 Saving money, Lytle went to Chattanooga, Tennessee, and taught school.
 Lytle enrolled in the "law course" at Central Tennessee College.
 In 1897, she graduated as valedictorian.
 "Besides the graduation certificate, she received a diploma licensing her to practice before any of the courts in Tennessee.
 Upon admission, Lytle became the first female to the Tennessee State Bar.
-In September 1897, Lutie returned to Topeka, where she became the first African American woman to practice law in Kansas.
+In September 1897, Lutie returned to Topeka, becoming the first black woman to practice law in Kansas.

 Although contemporary reports describe Lutie Lytle as the first black woman lawyer in the United States, it appears that she was probably the third, preceded by Charlotte E. Ray and Mary Ann Shadd Cary.
 However, at the time of Lytle's admission to the Tennessee and Kansas state bars, Ray had left the practice of law, and Shadd Cary had died.
 In 1898, she returned to Central Tennessee College as a law school faculty member and a librarian.
 She stayed for one session through the spring of 1899.